z2lai/100-days-kallaway-log/README.md

 # 100DaysOfCode Log - Zheng Lai - Round 1
-The log of my #100DaysOfCode
+The log of my #100DaysOfCode to be done at the end of every night.

 Started on May 20, Monday, 2019.